onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Fixed**

-* Parking lots previously would display as "Array, Array, Arra".
+* Parking lots previously would display as "Array, Array, Array".
 They are now shown correctly, in a format similar to the one in onOffice enterprise.
 * When saving a custom label for an estate or form field that contained quotes, like ", they would be escaped with \".
 The plugin now preserves the original characters when saving.
 * When a template from the theme folder was selected and then a child theme was activated, the frontend showed an error about the template path being invalid.
-This was fixed so that it loads the correct template.
+This was fixed so that it loads the template correctly.
-* Custom labels for estate list fields are used in the frontend in the dropdown where the sorting of the list can be selected.
+* Custom labels for estate list fields are now used in the frontend in the dropdown where the sorting of the list can be selected.

 = 4.7.1 (2023-01-23) =